 How do porcelain veneers work?

 Have you been told that porcelain veneers require extensive removal of enamel?
-Some dentists offer no-prep veneers.
+Some dentists offer veneers with no drilling.
 Many patients do not require their teeth to be partly drilled down.

 If the tooth does need to be prepped, typically, only a small amount of enamel is removed.